anttihaap/distributed-backup-system/REPORT.md

 | CONTRACT_CREATE_ACK:contractId:contractNodeId:contractId | Message acknowledging to create a contract |
 | CONTRACT_PING:contractId:contractNodeId | Ping contract. |

 Nodes that want to backup a file send `CONTRACT_CREATE` requests to it's peers in the network which also want to backup a file.
 The network (peer network or tracker) includes in the node updates a flag indicating if a node wants create backups or not.
 A node acknowledges a `CONTRACT_CREATE` request with a `CONTRACT_CREATE_ACK` request.
 After this both nodes start piging the contract.
 The contract is called at this stage a *contract candidate*.

-We use a competition strategy to cherry-pick contract candidates.
-Node's
+If a contract candidate doesn't receive a ping for a certain time, the contract candidate will be disregarded.

+Node's will not accept any more contract candidates if ther exists anough acknowledged contracts.
+However, if some node send's an `CONTRACT_CREATE_ACK` it will be accepted.
+So there can exist more contract candidates that are actually needed.
+We try to encrease the performance by accepting more candidates but use a competition strategy to cherry-pick the contracts.

+After a nodes has a contract candidate that has 3 or more pings.
+It will cherry-pick the contract candidates that have the most pings.
+If there is an equal amount of pings in a contract candidate, it will chose one of them.

 #### Failure and recovery

 Negotations are not recovered on failure because of the competition.
+It's very likely that the stopped contract candidates will loose the competition.
 If a node crashes and recovers, the negotiation will start from the beginning.
-The contract candidate will not reach enough pings and is rejected at the other end.

 ### Contract file transfer

 Modules: `node/modules/contract/contractFileSender.ts` and `node/services/tcpServer.ts`

 Nodes listen to a TCP which is one number lower than the UDP port.
-We took this approach as a convenience (see improvements section TODO!).
+We took this approach as a convenience to save development time.

 Node's will periotically attempt to send the file for the contract.
 If the file is not sent successfully in about 3mins, the contract will be deleted.
 In practice this means that the node should negitiate a contract again.

 #### Failure and recovery

 Recovery can happen in the 3min window.
 File transfer is an crusial stage of the contracts, so waiting shouldn't be too long.
-The waiting window could be more small.
+The waiting window could be even smaller.

 ### Contract management